 - Distribute the load as evenly as possible.
 Temperature uniformity depends on air circulation, which could be impeded if the internal storage components are overfilled, particularly at the top of the cabinet. - For critical applications, be sure that the alarm systems are working and active before you load any product. - Ensure clearance between the top of the cargo and the bottom of the shelf/drawer/basket.
 Lack of clearance may affect unit performance or impede operation of drawer/basket.
-Keep cargo within the bounds of the shelf/drawer/basket. - For initial product loading and after removing the drawers or baskets for cleaning, be sure to load the unit from the bottom drawer or basket up to ensure the components are seated properly.
+Keep cargo within the bounds of the shelf/drawer/basket. - For initial product loading and after removing the drawers or baskets for cleaning, be sure to load the unit from the bottom drawer or basket up to ensure the components are seated properly. - Only open one drawer or basket at a time.

-- Only open one drawer or basket at a time. - The floor of the cabinet should not be loaded. - Never load the unit above the load limit line.
+- Avoid disrupting the thermal bottle(s) when repositioning interior components. - With the top shelf installed in the highest position, do not load the product higher than one inch.
+Do not load product above physical barriers created by internal components such as the temperature sensor bottle or evaporator drain tube. - The floor of the cabinet shall not be loaded. - Never load the unit above the load limit line.
 This is important to ensure that air can circulate properly and evenly distribute the temperature throughout the interior.